khadas/khadas_docs/linux/source/vim4/BootIntoUpgradeMode.md

 1. Power on VIM4.
 2. Long press the `POWER` key without releasing it.
 3. Short press the `RESET` key and release it.
 4. Count for 2 to 3 seconds, then release the `POWER` key to enter into Upgrade Mode.
-You will see the sys-led turn ON when you've entered Upgrade Mode.
+The Sys-LED (White) will turn ON when you've entered Upgrade Mode.

 </div>
 <div class="tab-pane fade" id="serial" role="tabpanel" aria-labelledby="serial-tab">

-1. Refer this [guide](SetupSerialTool.html) to setup your serial tool for VIM4.
+1. Refer to this [guide](SetupSerialTool.html) to setup your Serial Tool for VIM4.
 2. Once again, make sure you've done the correct connections and setup.
-3. Hit `SPACE` key at the moment of bootup to stop autoboot.
-This step will let VIM4 boot into U-Boot Mode.
+3. Hit `SPACE` on your keyboard at the moment of bootup to stop autoboot.
+This step will let VIM4 boot into U-Boot.
-4. Type `run update` in the terminal of U-Boot as below.
-You will see the sys-led turn ON when you've entered Upgrade Mode.
+4. Type `run update` in the terminal of U-Boot as shown below.
+The Sys-LED (White) will turn ON when you've entered Upgrade Mode.

 </div>
 <div class="tab-pane fade" id="tst" role="tabpanel" aria-labelledby="tst-tab">